Bayonnaise/clothing-website/README.md

 When you enter a valid voucher code it's added to the basket, but the discount is only applied when the conditions are met.
 If you remove products until the total value no longer meets a voucher condition, the discount is removed - but the voucher remains applied, and if you add more products that discount will reappear.

+With more time I would implement:
+- filters for the product list
+- proper product images and a full database
+- better feedback when entering vouchers
+- a checkout button!

 ####Tools used

 JavaScript, JQuery, Jasmine, Mustache, HTML, CSS and Twitter Bootstrap.